refortunato/SwooleApiHttpExample/readme.md

 # Swoole Http Example

-This application is a example using Swoole HTTP with PSRs 7, 11 for Http Requests, Responses and Controllers.
+This application is an example using Swoole HTTP with PSRs 7, 11 for Http Requests, Responses and Controllers.

 ## How to execute - local